Mainakcris7/reinforcement-learning/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mainakcr72002@gmail.com
+If you have any feedback, please reach out to me at mainakcr72002@gmail.com